WICG/attribution-reporting-api/AGGREGATE.md

 This size can be increased via the `aggregatable_filtering_id_max_bytes` field.
-To avoid amplifying a counting attack due to the resulting different payload size, the browser will unconditionally send an aggregatable report on every trigger registration with a non default (higher than 1) max bytes.
+To avoid amplifying a counting attack due to the resulting different payload size, the browser will unconditionally send an aggregatable report on every trigger registration with a non-default (greater than 1) max bytes.
 A null report will be sent in the case that the trigger registration did not generate an attribution report.
-The source registration time will always be excluded from the aggregatable report with a non default max bytes.
+The source registration time will always be excluded from the aggregatable report with a non-default max bytes.
 This behavior is the same as when a trigger context ID is set.

 See [flexible_filtering.md](https://github.com/patcg-individual-drafts/private-aggregation-api/blob/main/flexible_filtering.md) for more details.